sayalilunkad/openstack-barcelona/hiding-in-the-clouds_secret-management-with-openstack-barbican/heat-templates/mitaka/README.md

 your own use.

-For encrypted Cinder volumes to work through Heat, you will also need to apply the patch attached to this bug:
+For encrypted Cinder volumes to work through Heat, you will also need to apply the patch attached to this bug (only available for Mitaka right now, but stay tuned):

 https://bugs.launchpad.net/cinder/+bug/1631078